isomerpages/nlb-learning/_digital/Adults Seniors/Content.md

 ---
 In a hurry?
 Check out these videos, articles and programmes for a quick lesson on digital trends and technology.

+Check out our **playlists** for collections of short videos exploring topics around digital concepts.

+Check out our **learning packages** for articles that will give you an insight into digital concepts.

 <!-- Navigation boxes - Playlists -->
 <div class="row is-multiline">